Andrew Bridgen: Parliamentary career

-In March 2018, Bridgen stated in Parliament that there were 'no rough sleepers' in North West Leicestershire.
+In March 2018, Bridgen stated in Parliament that there were 'no rough sleepers' in his constituency of North West Leicestershire.
 Mark Grant, the manager of Leicester-based charity Action Homeless, responded that despite what official figures show, North West Leicestershire was a part of the county where the charity had most people presenting from.
 He added: "We know rough sleepers from North West Leicestershire migrate to Leicester to get access to services there that aren't available where they are from."
-Bridgen disputed the response and pointed to Government investment in the area.
+Bridgen disputed the response and pointed to government investment in the area.

 Bridgen has been accused by Pink News of making homophobic statements.
-He has also been accused of anti-semitic statements at various points in his Parliamentary career.
+He has also been accused of anti-semitic statements.
 He has denied each allegation.
 On 7 August 2018, Bridgen supported comments made by Boris Johnson, regarding the wearing of burkas by some Muslim women in Britain.

-On 14 October 2018, on the Stephen Nolan Show on BBC 5 Live radio, Bridgen, during a discussion of Brexit, incorrectly said that he and any British citizen was entitled to an Irish passport as part of a special arrangement with the Republic of Ireland.
-According to Stephen Nolan, Bridgen then hung up the phone during the break for the news bulletin and then could not be contacted to clarify his confused remarks.
+On 14 October 2018, on BBC Radio 5 Live, Bridgen, during a discussion of Brexit, incorrectly said that he and any British citizen was entitled to an Irish passport as part of a special arrangement with the Republic of Ireland.
+According to Stephen Nolan, Bridgen then hung up the phone during the break for the news bulletin and then could not be contacted to clarify his remarks.

 Bridgen endorsed Boris Johnson during the 2019 Conservative leadership election.

 In November 2019, Bridgen apologised after defending Conservative MP Jacob Rees-Mogg's comments suggesting that Grenfell Tower fire victims should have concluded that the 'stay put' advice given by the London Fire Brigade was incorrect.
 Bridgen suggested on BBC Radio 4 that Rees-Mogg would have made a better decision than the authority figures who gave the flawed advice.
 Bridgen later said: "I do not want to add in any way to the pain that this tragic event has caused.
 I apologise."

+At the 2019 general election, Bridgen was again re-elected with an increased vote share of 62.8% and an increased majority of 20,400.

-Bridgen was found by a High Court judge to have lied under oath in relation to claims that he made in court about his family business, AB Produce.
+In April 2022 Bridgen was found by a High Court judge to have lied under oath in relation to claims that he made in court about his family business, AB Produce.
 It was found that he encouraged a police inspector to investigate his brother, a director of the company, on false allegations of fraud.
 He also made false allegations about the reasons why he had left the company.

+In January 2024 Bridgen attracted criticism from other MPs after it emerged that he was planning to host an MEP from the German far-right party Alternative for Germany in parliament.